dawsontoth/zwifit/README.md

 ## Minimum Requirements

-1. A Wi-Fi connected iFit® treadmill
+1. A Wi-Fi connected iFit® treadmill; those treadmills that use Bluetooth instead of Wi-Fi likely will *not* work
 2. Zwift running on your favorite device
 3. A Raspberry Pi ZeroW or 3B running this software (this software works on versions of Mac OS X before Mojave, but our Bluetooth dependency is presently borked on Mojave -- Windows requires an external Bluetooth LE dongle be properly configured).
 4. Know the IP address of your treadmill.
 (I recommend reserving this IP in your router so it doesn't change.)